Damonlee005/UT-VPN-Azure-Resource-Monitor/README.md

 The question that drove this project was simple.
 When I connect to the UT VPN and interact with Azure resources, what does that activity actually look like at the infrastructure level and can you surface anything worth paying attention to by correlating the two data streams.
-That question turned into this tool.

-Academically this project pushed me to work with real enterprise APIs and cloud infrastructure that I had not touched before.
+Academically this project pushed me to work with real enterprise APIs and cloud infrastructure that I only had conceptaul knowledge of.
 Technically I wanted to learn how Azure Monitor works, how to authenticate and query it programmatically, and how to take two separate live data sources and make them talk to each other in a way that produces something useful.
-Both goals ended up being harder than I expected and more interesting than I expected.

 ---